-Burgundy wine tours from Paris let you discover the world's greatest Pinot Noir and Chardonnay in one day from Paris.
+Burgundy wine tours from Paris let you discover the world's greatest Pinot Noir and Chardonnay in one or two days from Paris.
 Burgundy grows two thirds of the most expensive wines in the world.
-Visit the prestigious terroirs of Cote de Beaune and Cote de Nuit growing these famous wines.
-Discover the lovely Beaune and Dijon old cities.
-Top Paris wine tours.
+Visit the prestigious Côte de Nuits and Côte de Beaune terroirs growing these famous wines.
+Discover the lovely Beaune old city, worth the trip by itself.
+Paris wine tours.

-Burgundy wine country is specially famous for growing perfect Pinot Noir red wines and Chardonnay white wines.
+Burgundy wine country is famous for growing perfect Pinot Noir red wines and Chardonnay white wines.

 With its unique terroir, Burgundy excels in both white and red wines.
 The soils of Burgundy are extremely varied, in their richness, depth, and mineral content.
 The soils vary from one end of the region to the other, and also within a single area.
 The soil may vary, for example, from the top of a hill to the bottom, from one vineyard plot to the next.

 The climate in Burgundy is continental for the most part: fairly warm summers, with the constant threat of hail, and cold winters.
 The region is northerly and cool enough that the grapes just about ripen in most years.
 Not all years are good vintages; some have too much rain, or are too cool.
 The grapes grown in Burgundy are suited to cool climates.

 Nearly all red wines of Burgundy derive from a single red grape variety, Pinot Noir.
 Similarly, white wines derive from Chardonnay.
 Both Pinot Noir and Chardonnay are thought to be native to the Burgundy region: